Optimization of path-integral tensor-multiplication schemes in open quantum systems: Introduction

 In contrast, numerically exact techniques, such as Feynman's path integral formulation, are very well suited for system-bath dynamics as they avoid dealing with the large Hilbert space of the bath by targeting the system's reduced density matrix.
 The formulation takes into account the effects of a harmonic bath on the system dynamics through the well known Feynman-Vernon influence functional \cite{feynmanQuantumMechanicsPath2010}, valid for any system-bath coupling strength.
 In practice, the issue is that the influence functional is nonlocal in time, meaning that the coordinates of a path at any particular time point are connected to those at all other time points, leading to full temporal entanglement.
 As a result, the number of correlations that must be accounted for grows with each time step, leading to an exponential scaling with propagation time and thus restricting simulations to short timescales.
 However, it is known that these nonlocal correlations decay over time, and the influence functional operates within a finite time interval called the memory time.
 This fact forms the basis which resulted in the development of the iterative quasi-adiabatic propagator path integral approach (i-QuAPI), which exploits the finite memory time to evaluate the dynamics of the reduced density matrix for an arbitrary time length, not limited to only short times \cite{ makarovPathIntegralsDissipative1994,makriTensorPropagatorIterative1995a,makriTensorPropagatorIterative1995,makriNumericalPathIntegral1995,shaoIterativePathIntegral2001,shaoIterativePathIntegral2002}.
 By combining Trotter's decomposition \cite{trotter1959product,suzuki1976generalized} with the finite memory time, the latter is discretized into a finite number of time steps, and only the information at each of the time points due to the discretization must be stored to simulate the quantum dynamics.
 The number of these time steps within the memory time is commonly referred to as the number of neighbors $L$ \cite{morreauPhononinducedDephasingQuantumdotcavity2019} determining the number of correlations which form the influence functional.
 Thus, the finite memory time results in an influence functional of a fixed size, leading to linear scaling of the computational time with the number of propagations.
-However, the memory storage requirements can quickly become too large if one wishes to have a finer discretization, and in some systems convergence is not achievable.
-To address this, filtering techniques ~\cite{simFilteredPropagatorFunctional1997, simQuantumDynamicsSystem2001, lambertMemoryPropagatorMatrix2012}, modified truncation schemes \cite{liuImprovedMemoryTruncation2024}, and in some regimes blip decomposition ~\cite{makriBlipDecompositionPath2014,makriIterativeBlipsummedPath2017} have been developed to offer improvements to the storage requirements or extend the applicability of the existing path-integral schemes to longer memory times.
-However, there is still great difficulty in accurately modeling systems where memory effects from the environment are significant, such as energy transfer processes with long coherence times (e.g., photosynthetic complexes) or multi-qubit decoherence in structured environments \cite{gribbenExactQuantumDynamics2020,hallControllingDephasingCoupled2025}.
+Several early works have used numerically exact path-integral techniques to simulate dynamics, including the simulation of exciton dynamics in photosynthetic complexes \cite{nalbachIterativePathintegralAlgorithm2011}.
+Furthermore, circuit quantum electrodynamics was explored using exact path integrals in the early 2000s \cite{goorden_entanglement_2004,thorwart_dynamics_2004}.
+Similarly, acoustic phonons in double quantum dots were treated numerically exactly \cite{thorwart_non-markovian_2005}.